 MAR 19, 2020

-Academy, Federal Agencies Issue New Telehealth Guidance for COVID-19
+Academy, Federal Agencies Issue New Telehealth Guidance in Light of COVID-19

 Ophthalmologists have new telehealth guidance from agencies in the Department of Health and Human Services to help them evaluate patients who may have COVID-19 and to screen seniors without an office visit.